h-havenga/jekyll/_posts/2018-04-15-getting-point-data-from-gfs.markdown

 echo -n "$(cdo outputtab,value,nohead -remapnn,$suncity tmin06.nc)" >> $nw ; echo "$(cdo outputtab,value,nohead -remapnn,$suncity tmax12.nc)" >> $nw

 #sed -i 's/\.[0-9]*//g' $nw

 {% endhighlight %}

-So GMT reads a point value to plot via pstext as <LAT LON FONTSIZE ANGLE FONTTYPE NAME> so in this case I needed *27.09 -26.71 12 0 1 LM Potchefstroom* in the script, as you see before every CDO command I echo this part with the details as needed.
+So GMT reads a point value to plot via pstext as LAT LON FONTSIZE ANGLE FONTTYPE CAPTION so in this case I needed 27.09 -26.71 12 0 1 LM Potchefstroom in the script, as you see before every CDO command I echo this part with the details as needed.
 The sed command was to remove decimal places, but at the momement it removes the coordinate decimal places to, which I don't want.
 The output looks like this (named nwtmp.dat):